realpython/python-guide/docs/dev/env.rst

     $ pip freeze > requirements.txt

-This will create a ``requirements.txt`` file, which contains a simple list of all the packages in the current environment, and their respective versions.
+This will create a :file:`requirements.txt` file, which contains a simple list of all the packages in the current environment, and their respective versions.
 Later, when a different developer (or you, if you need to re- create the environment) can install the same packages, with the same